Looking for the best things to do in Bukhara? This off-the-beaten-path destination offers a multitude of amazing sights and experiences.

 1. Visit Lyabi Khause

-Lyabi Khause, with its palm tree-fringed perimeter, provides a popular meeting place for both locals and travellers alike.
-Don’t miss taking a walk around Lyabi Khause to look at the huge Mulberry tree near the kitchen area.
+Lyabi Khause, with its palm tree-fringed perimeter, is a popular meeting place for locals and travellers alike.
+Don’t miss taking a walk around Lyabi Khause to see the huge Mulberry tree near the kitchen area.

 The tree was planted in 1477 A.D.

-This open-air area of Lyabi Khause, surrounded by madrasahs, is just perfect for soaking in the ambience of Bukhara.
+The open-air area of Lyabi Khause, encircled by madrasahs, offers the perfect setting to immerse yourself in the ambience of Bukhara.

 2. Explore Madrasah Nadir Devon Begi (at Lyab-I-Hauz Ensemble)

 Whilst outside this madrasah, a rhythmic hammering noise caught our attention.
-Walking into the madrasah interior in search of the sounds, we discovered a few artisans using hammers and chisels to delicately create patterns in soft metal plates.
+Walking into the madrasah interior in search of the sounds, we discovered several artisans using hammers and chisels to delicately create patterns on soft metal plates.

-It was commonplace for a madrasah’s internal courtyard to house small handicraft shops within its walls.
-This madrasah was no exception.
+It was common for a madrasah’s internal courtyard to house small handicraft shops within its walls, and this madrasah was no exception.

 3. The Kukeldash Madrasah (at Lyab-I-Hauz Ensemble)